cocaine/cocaine-docs/doc/maintanance_server_configuration.md

 | weight | Weight of the node.
 By default all Cocaine nodes have weight 1.|
 | port-range | Range of ports available for services binding.
 If not specified, services are bound to any free port of operating system choice.|

-When using `ipvs`-gateway, you should be shure that `ip_vs` module is loaded into your Linux kernel.
+When using `ipvs`-gateway, you should be sure that `ip_vs` module is loaded into your Linux kernel.
 ##Services

 Defaults: